fare/asdf/doc/best_practices.md

 Using keywords to name systems is good and well at the REPL.
 However, when writing a program, a bootstrap script, or a system definition, you SHOULD follow the good style of writing names in the canonical way;
-and the canonical name of a system is a string, which by convention is in lower-case.
+and the canonical name of a system is a string, which by convention is in lower-case (indeed any symbol used as system designator is downcased by `asdf:coerce-name`).

 Thus, the proper way to designate a system in a program is with lower-case strings, as in:

     (asdf:load-system "foobar")
     (asdf:test-system "foobar")

+(Historical note: MK-DEFSYSTEM and before it Genera's SCT used string-upcase to normalize system names, and use that as filenames, which made sense on Genera's filesystem or using logical pathnames as common with MK-DEFSYSTEM.
+Dan Barlow's ASDF, to "Play Nice With Unix", preferred lower-case file names, and used string-downcase to normalize symbols into strings;
+at the same time, he allowed you to specify mixed case or upper-case names by using a string.
+The latter was probably a mistake, and I strongly recommend against using anything but lower-case.
+If that weren't allowed, there would be a case for making lower-case symbols the default syntax, and let the various case conversions do their job without quotes.
+But that is not where we are.
+In any case, system names designate `.asd` files, not Lisp bindings, and this determines their syntax.)

 ### Trivial System Definition